 concluding

-Therefore with angels and archangels, and with all the company of heaven we proclaim your great and glorious name, for ever praising you and singing:
+Therefore with angels and archangels, and with all the company of heaven we proclaim your great and glorious name, for ever praising you and saying:

 The Choir sings